-- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list as assigned by the IMT Lead - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc.
+- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. Reception/Scheduling Coordinator will contact emergency services ie: Transportation